Robert Byrd

 Byrd's political career spanned more than sixty years.
 He first entered the political arena by organizing and leading a local chapter of the Ku Klux Klan in the 1940s, an action he later described as "the greatest mistake I ever made".
-He then served in the West Virginia House of Delegates from 1947 to 1950, and the West Virginia State Senate from 1950 to 1952.
-Initially elected to the United States House of Representatives in 1952, Byrd served there for six years before being elected to the Senate in 1958.
-He rose to become one of the Senate's most powerful members, serving as secretary of the Senate Democratic Caucus from 1967 to 1971 and—after defeating his longtime colleague Ted Kennedy for the job—as Senate Majority Whip from 1971 to 1977.
+In the time he earned Bachelor of Arts degree at the Marshall University and a Juris Doctor degree at the American University, Byrd served in the West Virginia House of Delegates from 1947 to 1950, and the West Virginia State Senate from 1950 to 1952.
+He was elected to the United States House of Representatives in 1952, where he served there for six years before being elected to the Senate in 1958.
+He was re-elected in 1964 and re-elected seven more times.

+In the Senate, Byrd rose to become one of the chamber's most powerful members, serving as secretary of the Senate Democratic Caucus from 1967 to 1971 and—after defeating his longtime colleague Ted Kennedy for the job—as Senate Majority Whip from 1971 to 1977.
 Over the next 12 years, Byrd led the Democratic caucus as Senate Majority Leader and Senate Minority Leader.
 In 1989, he stepped down, following the pressure to make way for new party leadership.
 As the longest-serving Democratic senator, Byrd held the position of President pro tempore four times when his party was in the majority.
 This placed him third in the line of presidential succession, after the vice president and the Speaker of the House of Representatives.
 Byrd became West Virginia’s Senior Senator in 1985 following the retirement of Jennings Randolph.
 He served three different tenures as chairman of the United States Senate Committee on Appropriations, which enabled Byrd to steer a great deal of federal money toward projects in West Virginia.

 Critics derided his efforts as pork barrel spending, while Byrd argued that the many federal projects he worked to bring to West Virginia represented progress for the people of his state.
 Notably, Byrd strongly opposed Clinton's 1993 efforts to allow homosexuals to serve in the military and supported efforts to limit same-sex marriage.
 Although he filibustered against the 1964 Civil Rights Act and supported the Vietnam War earlier in his career, Byrd's views changed considerably over the course of his life; by the early 2000s, he had completely renounced racism and segregation.
 Byrd was outspoken in his opposition to the Iraq War.
 Renowned for his knowledge of Senate precedent and parliamentary procedure, Byrd wrote a four-volume history of the Senate in later life.
 Near the end of his life, Byrd was in declining health and was hospitalized several times.
 He died in office on June 28, 2010, at the age of 92, and was buried at Columbia Gardens Cemetery in Arlington County, Virginia.